pvechersky/rotors_simulator/README.md

  roslaunch rotors_gazebo fixed_wing_hil.launch
  ```

- 3. Connect the PX4 autopilot to your computer (first SERIAL, then TELEM 1) and launch an instance of MAVROS to relay messages to/from the hardware.
+ 3. Connect the PX4 autopilot to your computer (first SERIAL, then TELEM 1, as described in point 4 of the Pixhawk setup process) and launch an instance of MAVROS to relay messages to/from the hardware.

  ```
- roslaunch mavros px4.launch fcu_url:=<PX4_address>:921600 gcs_url:=udp://127.0.0.1:14555@127.0.0.1:14560
+ roslaunch mavros px4.launch fcu_url:=<PX4_telem_address>:921600 gcs_url:=udp://127.0.0.1:14555@127.0.0.1:14560
  ```

- Where 'PX4_address' is the device port on which the PX4 is connected (for example, '/dev/ttyUSB1') and the baud rate of 921600 is used for HIL communication.
+ Where 'PX4_telem_address' is the device port on which the PX4 is connected (for example, '/dev/ttyUSB1') and the baud rate of 921600 is used for HIL communication.
 If the MAVROS node is operating properly, the RotorS GUI should receive a heartbeat message from the PX4 and some functionality should become enabled.
 The gcs_url sets up a UDP bridge to enable the telemetry data to be used both by mavros and a ground control station - e.g., QGC (14555 is the target host, and 14560 the listening port).

+ 4. If wished, open QGC and connect to PX4 via UDP link.

- 4. Click the 'Enable HIL' button in the GUI.
+ 5. Click the 'Enable HIL' button in the GUI.

- 5. Once the 'HIL' mode has switched from OFF to ON, restart the PX4 by clicking the 'Reboot Autopilot' button in the GUI.
+ 6. Once the 'HIL' mode has switched from OFF to ON, restart the PX4 by clicking the 'Reboot Autopilot' button in the GUI to restart the state estimator in HIL mode.
 Wait until the PX4 reboots and comes back online.

- 6. Click the 'Arm' button in the GUI to arm the motors.
+ 7. Click the 'Arm' button in the GUI to arm the motors.

- 7. At this point, the aircraft will move in accordance with the HIL_CONTROLS messages coming from the autopilot.
+ 8. At this point, the aircraft will move in accordance with the HIL_CONTROLS messages coming from the autopilot.
 It can be operated in a manual mode via a remote control communicating directly with the PX4.

   > **Note** If for some reason the commands are not passed on to the simulation, try loading, setting and writing the correct parameters for the aircraft using QGC.